 I’ve been obsessed with women before.
 Always painfully.
 Always blindly.
 The pain either fades relatively quickly or if it doesn’t its resolution for me is found in having an affair or some kind of romantic relationship.
-Since being with Pete I’ve not found myself obsessed until, suddenly, after being together with him for ten years, it happens.
-It feels stronger than anything I’ve felt before and comes with a disturbing dividing line, a specific date and moment in time between my loving Pete the way I had for years and my feeling not a thing.
+Since being with Pete I’ve not found myself obsessed until, suddenly, after being together with him for ten years, Mara appears.
+It feels stronger than anything I’ve felt before and comes with a new and disturbing dividing line, a specific date and moment in time between my loving Pete the way I had for years and my feeling not a thing.

 The date is January 9th.
-And my change of heart is the opposite of something that has been eroding, something corrosive in our relationship, insidious that finally erupts.
+And my change of heart is the opposite of something that has been eroding, something corrosive in my relationship with Pete that is insidious that finally breaks.
 Rather I’d loved Pete, solidly, fiercely that same morning.
-That morning, a decade in, I still could not have ever imagined wanting to be with anyone else.
+A decade in, I still could not have ever imagined wanting to be with anyone else.
 But by the late afternoon he will mean nothing to me.
 I’ll arrive back at the house from a hike, everything seemingly in tact, everything looking the same but my heart has shifted, moved out, taken its most precious belonging which is my love, packed up and moved elsewhere.

-Pulling up to the curb to park with Stella in the back seat I wonder if she can sense the change, if a dog’s intelligent nose could smell this type of shift in a human’s state of mind.
+Pulling up to the curb to park late that afternoon with Stella in the back seat I wonder if she can sense the change that’s just taken place, if a dog’s intelligent nose could smell this type of shift in a human’s state of mind.

-“Up, up, Stells,” I say when I open the back door out she goes.
+“Up, up, Stells,” I say when I open the back door.
+And out she goes.